schirmerfranz21-commits/ohm_athome/README.md

 This repo consists of the following folders:

+- 01_Obsidian: Our knowledge base and Wiki
+- 02_Mechanik: Everything thats structurally important
+- 03_Software: Behind the scenes
+- 04_Elektronik: ECAD Data
+- 05_Archiv: Documents that need to be here

 # Important informations

 - There is a possibility that we use this repo for CAD Data => Use GIT LFS !!!